Bank of America

 Bank of America is one of the world's largest financial institutions.
 It serves over 50 million customers including 98% of the U.S. Fortune 500.

-Bank of America currently has 5,151 bank locations in 29 states and the District of Columbia.
-It has 16,259 ATMs and 30 million active online users.
+Bank of America currently has 4,800 bank locations in 29 states and the District of Columbia.
+It has 15,800 ATMs and 31 million active online users and 17 million mobile users.
 The company serves clients through operations in more than 40 countries.
-It is the No. 1 Small Business Administration lender in the U.S. It also operates an investment bank under Bank of America Merrill Lynch.
+It is the No. 1 Small Business Administration lender in the U.S.

 Bank of America was originally headquarted in San Francisco.
 It merged with NationsBank in Charlotte in 1998 and retained the Bank of America name.
 Headquarters are now located in Charlotte.